VertexCuriosity/KeyClickOverlay/README.md

 ### Mouse only

-Display mouse input without showing keyboard input.
+Apply the background only to the mouse input.

 ![Mouse only mode](screenshots/mouse-only.png)

 ### Set background color

-Customize the overlay background color.
+Customize the background color.

 ![Set background color](screenshots/set-background-color.png)

 ### Background padding

-Adjust the space around the displayed input.
+Adjust the size of the background around the displayed input.

 ![Adjust background padding](screenshots/padding.png)

 ### Corner radius

-Adjust how rounded the overlay background corners are.
+Adjust the corner radius of the background.

 ![Adjust corner radius](screenshots/corner-radius.png)

 ### Customize Shortcuts

-Configure keyboard shortcuts for frequently used actions.
+Customize keyboard shortcuts for frequently used actions.

 ![Customize keyboard shortcuts](screenshots/shortcuts.png)